Strong noise sensitivity and random graphs: Acknowledgments

-This work was carried out when the second author was visiting Microsoft Research at Redmond, WA, and he thanks the Theory Group for its hospitality and for creating a stimulating research environment.
+This work was carried out when Jeffrey E. Steif was visiting Microsoft Research at Redmond, and he thanks the Theory Group for its hospitality and for creating a stimulating research environment.
+We thank the anonymous referees for useful comments.